datahub-project/datahub/docs/modeling/metadata-model.md

 DataHub’s modeling language allows you to optimize metadata persistence to align with query patterns.

 There are three supported ways to query the metadata graph: by primary key lookup, a search query, and via relationship traversal.

+> New to [PDL](https://linkedin.github.io/rest.li/pdl_schema) files?
+Don't fret.
+They are just a way to define a JSON document "schema" for Aspects in DataHub.
+All Data ingested to DataHub's Metadata Service is validated against a PDL schema, with each @Aspect corresponding to a single schema.
+Structurally, PDL is quite similar to [Protobuf](https://developers.google.com/protocol-buffers) and conveniently maps to JSON.

 ### Querying an Entity